 The International Catalogue of Heavenly Bodies or ICHB

-The ICHB is an international scientific consolidated astronomical register of proper names of celestial bodies and relief details on them.
+The ICHB is an International scientific consolidated astronomical register of proper names of cosmic bodies and relief details on them.

 Fragmentation of data in thousands of catalogs worldwide, has led to the need to create international catalog of heavenly bodies for the comprehensive development of information on astronomical bodies for centralized collection, storage and tracking of changes.

 ICHB has become a controlling entity that registers names to astronomical bodies.
 For this purpose ICHB.ORG has developed a Unified Heavenly Bodies Catalog synchronising all major data from other registrators.

 The catalog is based on all popular Catalogs, which contain detailed information about approximately 2,000,000,000 objects.

 A big number of Scientific Institutes, governmental and commercial companies cooperate with ICHB.

 All information about a new astronomical body, registered by a registrator participating with ICHB is promptly added to our Unified heavenly bodies Catalog.

 All partner companies have a Conformance Certification.
 A Conformance Certification provides and assurance that the level of a company services is in accordance with ICHB requirements and standards.